marmelab/react-admin/docs/Authentication.md

 ## Disabling Anonymous Access

 Securing custom pages one by one can be tedious.
-If you know your app will never accept anonymous access, you can force the app to wait for the `authProvider.checkAuth()` to resolve before rendering the page layout, by setting the `<Admin requireAuth>` prop.
+If your app will never accept anonymous access, you can force the app to wait for `authProvider.checkAuth()` to resolve before rendering the page layout by setting the `<Admin requireAuth>` prop.

 ```jsx
 const App = () => (